getdozer/dozer-docs/docs/configuration/data-sources.md

 - Port number.
 - Database name.
 - User credentials: username and password.
-- Specific details depending on the service type, e.g. schema registry for Kafka, the schema for PostgreSQL.
+- Specific details depending on the service type, e.g. schema registry for Kafka, schema for PostgreSQL.

 For a comprehensive list of supported connectors and their configurations, refer to [Dozer's supported connectors documentation](/category/data-sources).